nicholaswmin/dyno/README.md

 results from uncontrollable environmental events, otherwise each test run would produce vastly different results.

-All metrics are collected in *milliseconds*.
+Timing metrics are collected in *milliseconds*.

 ### Querying metrics